-The mantra “ Safe, Sane, Consensual” (SSC) is probably one of the first things that someone new to the scene learns.
-What’s the difference between being treated like a slave whose master can do anything to you, and being in an abusive relationship?
-The Master/slave dynamic is created within the perimeters of “Safe, Sane, and Consensual,” while an abusive relationship has no such limitations.
+The mantra “ Safe, Sane, Consensual” (SSC) is one of the first things someone new to the scene learns.
+What’s the difference between being treated like a slave whose master can do anything to you and being in an abusive relationship?
+The Master/slave (M/s) dynamic is created within the perimeters of “Safe, Sane, and Consensual,” while an abusive relationship has no such limitations.
 Yet, herein lies the issue with the SSC philosophy: even the bog-standard Master/slave dynamic can permeate the realm outside of SSC.

 Why SSC isn’t enough

 Despite these differences, the delicate nature of our community requires that we strive to understand each other, even when our limits and interests do not align.
-Because of this, Safe, Sane, and Consensual, which is highly limited by our own opinions, interests, and limitations, is simply an inefficient description of what can be considered acceptable in the community.
+Because of this, “Safe, Sane, and Consensual” is highly limited by our own opinions, interests, and limitations and is simply an inefficient description of what can be considered acceptable in the community.
 Therefore, in addition to understanding and utilizing SSC, we should also be aware of the philosophy of Risk Aware Consensual Kink (RACK).

 What is RACK?

 In its simplest form, RACK is the idea of being educated, communicative, and careful regarding your interests and their execution.
 Unlike SSC, RACK stands for two principles designed to allow you to move outside your comfort zones into a place of interest.

 The first phrase is “risk-aware.”
 Generally, it means being aware of your risks in each scene.
 Are you tying weights to someone’s nipples?
 Be aware that you risk cutting off their circulation.
 Are you gagging someone?
 Be aware that this may impede that person’s breathing.
 Are you penetrating someone?
 Remember that in addition to STDs, it’s possible to pass allergens from one person to another through bodily fluids.